tech-rostand/arduino-firmware-wifilink/UNOWIFI_DEV_ED.md

 1. First step is bridging the USB serial of the AVR microcontroller to ESP8266 serial pins.
 It is a software thing.
 A simple sketch called EspRecovery.
 2. Second step is to put the ESP8266 into so called DFU mode pushing a dedicated button while powering the board on.

-These step are described in detail and with pictures in [Uno Wifi Dev Ed documentation](http://www.arduino.org/learning/tutorials/advanced-guides/how-to-change-the-firmware-on-an-arduino-uno-wifi).
+These steps are described in detail and with pictures in [Uno Wifi Dev Ed documentation](http://www.arduino.org/learning/tutorials/advanced-guides/how-to-change-the-firmware-on-an-arduino-uno-wifi).

 ### esptool